Land-of-Aevitas/Fira/docs/fs_info.md

     - `WITH JOIN <string>`:  Adds the string between each word.
 If no string is provided, it defaults to `""`.
   - `END <m|M|f|F|n|N|p|P>`: Adds a gendered or other ending to the word: `m` = Masculine, `f` = Feminine, `n` = Neutral, `p` = Plural.
 Use a capitalised letter to replace the last letter of the word instead of appending to it.
   - `NOTE <string>` Adds a note in the .db file next to this word's entry.
+- `DEFNUM <wordEng> <int>`: Defines a number in the Fira number system. `wordEng` is the English translation, e.g. "Seventy", and `int` is the numerical value, e.g. "70".
+This is stored in the numWordTable.
+This searches the root and complex tables for translations of digits, ("zero", "one", "two", etc.) so make sure that theses are defined before calling this function.
+  - `NOTE <string>` Adds a note in the .db file next to this word's entry.
+(Why would you do this?
+It's a number!)

 ## Retrieving Words
 - `LIST <string> <params>`: Lists all words that match the string.
 Leave blank to list all words.